-Berry Law Firm has represented clients from several states travelling through Nebraska who have been charged with possession with intent to distribute and/or distribution of hash, cocaine, or methamphetamine.
+Berry Law Firm has represented clients from several states traveling through Nebraska who have been charged with possession with intent to distribute and/or distribution of hash, cocaine, or methamphetamine.
 Many of these people have no prior criminal history, and the thought of a felony conviction and potential of prison time is life-shattering.

 Our attorneys take our duty to zealously represent clients to heart, and we fight hard to obtain the most favorable outcome possible for the individuals we represent.
 Backed by decades of experience, we understand that our clients’ futures are at risk and it is our job to fight to get them the best possible result.
 We’ll take this same approach in your case, so don’t wait to contact us today at (402) 817-6550.